akohta/multi_fbeam/README.md

 1. type 'make' command to compile
 2. type './example1.out.
     This executable ( source file is example1.c ) calculates electromagnetic field.
-This is the simplest example to use this code.
+This is the simplest example using this code.
 The beam datafile 'fpw.txt' is used.
 4. type './example2.out.
     This executable ( source file is example2.c ) calculate electric field intensity distributions and output to a text files.
 5. type './fpw_verification.out.
     This executable ( source file is fpw_verification.c ) show verification results about focused plane wave.
 This is for a verification, not to demonstrate the use.

 Please see mfb_src/multi_fbeam.h for detail of functions.
 The samples of beam are in beam_sample folder, please copy and use.
-I_example2.pdf is visualization result of example2 outputs ( created by Gnuplot script file 'gscript.plt' ).
+I_example2.pdf is the visualization result of example2 outputs ( created by Gnuplot script file 'gscript.plt' ).